-Exempt market dealers are permitted to participate in
+In short, exempt market dealers are permitted to:

-- a distribution of securities, including securities of investment funds or reporting issuers, made under an exemption from the prospectus requirement - a resale of securities that are subject to resale restrictions - a resale of securities that are freely tradeable, if the securities are not traded on a marketplace.
-For example, the securities are traded on an over-the-counter basis

-These activities may be conducted with accredited investors or other investors who are eligible to purchase the securities on a prospectus-exempt basis.
+- trade or underwrite securities if the trade is a distribution of securities, including securities of investment funds or reporting issuers, made under an exemption from thea prospectus requirement exemption - aparticipate in the resale of securities that are subject to resale restrictions - aparticipate in the resale of securities that are freely tradeable, if the securities are not, if a prospectus exemption would be available to the seller if the trade were a distribution and the class of securities is not listed, quoted or traded on a marketplace.
+For example, the securities are traded on an over-the-counter basisThese activities may be conducted with accredited investors or other investors who are eligible to purchase the securities on a prospectus-exempt basis.